 - When ready to eat, simply slide the tie off and unfold the corn husk allowing the filling to slowly roll out onto a plate.
 Discard the corn husk.

-- Top with leftover red chili sauce, pico de gallo, salsa, sour cream, and cilantro.
+- Top with leftover red chili sauce, pico de gallo, sour cream, and cilantro.
 Serve with Mexican rice, refried beans, and chips and salsa.
 Now dig in!
 You've earned it!

 Notes